fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 ## Monday:

-Our first stop was Connel, near Oban.

-A quick stop to pick our hire car, then we were off.
+Following a quick stop to pick our hire car, we set off for Connel, near Oban.

-The weather was decent, and we only stopped once briefly, at lovely Luss for a little walk to allow Rudy a chance for shits and giggles (mainly shits).
+The weather was decent, and there were early signs that Rudy would be a happy traveller.
+We needed only one brief stop during the 2 hour drive; at lovely Luss for a short walk to allow Rudy some shits and giggles (mainly shits).

-By mid-afternoon, we arrived at our destination, The Oyster Inn, and dropped off our stuff.
+By mid-afternoon, we arrived at our destination, The Oyster Inn, donned our Covid masks and dropped off our stuff.

 We drove into Oban and had a saunter around, stopping to eat scallops at the stall at the harbour.